-Most things in the room are part of the experience and you should definitely look under, over and behind everything.
+Most things in the room are part of the experience and you should definitely look under, over, and behind everything.
 But remember that you don’t want to destroy the property or ruin the setup for the next players.

 Is there a random connection on the wall?
 A doorknob that looks out of place?
-Does the painting look suspicious or the carpet too thick?
+Does the painting look suspicious or is the carpet too thick?
 Remember that this is an experience intended to stump you, so question everything.

 When you first arrive, you will probably be shown a quick video or given a scenario to help you get started.
 Then you are on your own to start solving puzzles to help you ‘escape’.
-You will probably see objects in your room with a combination lock, keypad or even a computer screen that needs a code.
+You will probably see objects in your room with a combination lock, keypad, or even a computer screen that needs a code.
 Use the resources in the room to figure out what those numbers or clues are.

 Ask for help

 Many breakout rooms will offer several free clues.
 There is a host monitoring your progress as you go through the challenges.
 If you get stumped, simply ask for help.
 Some places only give three free clues before the game is stopped, so choose wisely!

 Follow the Breakout Games Knoxville Blog for riddles, puzzles and scenarios to help stretch your brain and get you ready for your next game!breakoutgames.com

 Everyone in your group has a different perspective on solving problems.
 In our Runaway Train scenario, there were some math problems that had a couple of us stumped.
 Another member of the team stepped in and figured it out instantly.
 In our “Final Chapter” room, when the combination lock wasn’t working for one member, we switched out and let someone else try, and then it worked!